taiwoak/github-repo/README.md

 ### Technology Used
 This includes React commponents, props, useState, useEffect, BrowserRouter, fetch API, react bootstrap.

-### Lessons Learnt
+### Learnings
-How to fetch data from an external source using fetch() Adding routes to react apps using React Router v6 Depolying React Routed sites to netlify
+- How to fetch data from an external source using fetch()
+- Adding routes to react apps using React Router v6
+- Depolying React Routed sites to netlify
-Implementing pagination using the GitHub API Implementing Search functionality on the GitHub API Creating error boundaries and implementing error pages
+- Implementing pagination using the GitHub API
+- Implementing Search functionality on the GitHub API
+- Creating error boundaries and implementing error pages

 ### Further Development
 I learnt a lot during this project and I hope to learn more on fetching and consuming APIs, building APIs, learn more on Reactjs and Nodejs .